yaqoubhassan/coding-challenge/README.md

 npm run build
 ```

-## To See Page's Responsiveness
+## Some Simple Instructions to Explore all Features

-Kindly minimize and resize the screen
+Kindly minimize and resize the screen to see the page's responsiveness to different screen sizes

+On the login screen, click the login button to see the dashboard screen.

+And on the dashboard screen, click the "farmers" menu item to view the profile page